A Mom Explains the Extreme Highs and Lows of Motherhood - Baby Chick

 In my highest moments of motherhood, I thank God and all my lucky stars above for the precious memories made throughout the day and those I can’t wait to make.
 For early morning wakeups garnished by the sweet sound of my toddler’s enthusiastic little voice squealing, “Morning Mommy, my Mommy.”
 For delightful baby coos from my youngest as he squirms and stretches out of his swaddle, perfectly content after a bit of rest but ready for a morning full of the sweetest snuggles.
 I’m grateful for these little moments that breathe big life into my home and my heart.

 In my lowest moments of motherhood, I plead with myself to let go of the guilt.
 The guilt of feeling like I’m not doing enough, giving enough, or being enough.
 I dwell on the countless small details of not just the day’s events but those days gone by (a surprisingly bittersweet feat, by the way, when you realize just how fast they go).
-I process the painful reality of missing out on both of my baby’s first cries.
+I process the painful reality of missing out on both of my babies’ first cries.
 I relive the trauma of birth plans gone awry and the ever-present scarring that never fails to remind me of those experiences.
 I fight off unwelcome memories of my firstborn’s first ambulance ride and my second’s only months later.

 In my highest moments of motherhood, I beam with gratitude for the bond I witness my two tiny humans developing over shared board books and bubble baths.
-For Facetime calls with grandparents and great-grandparents, for living room playdates with old and new friends, for the pride that stems from watching my babies’ personalities blossom outside of my arms, and for the arrival of nighttime.
+For FaceTime calls with grandparents and great-grandparents, for living room playdates with old and new friends, for the pride that stems from watching my babies’ personalities blossom outside of my arms, and for the arrival of nighttime.
 For the comfort of knowing I am my babies’ safe space, their home, as they are mine, as I nurse my infant to sleep in one arm and hold my two-year-old close in the other.
 These are some of the most magical moments of motherhood.
 The highest of highs.
 The joy, the awe, the wonder, the peacefulness.

-In my lowest moments of motherhood, I’m haunted by the recollection of my then-newborn’s intubation for a virus far too powerful for his not-then-developed preemie lungs.
+In my lowest moments of motherhood, I’m haunted by the recollection of my then-newborn’s intubation for a virus far too powerful for his not-yet-developed preemie lungs.
 In my lowest moments of motherhood, I hover over my sleeping babies, checking for stable breathing again and again and still trying to figure out how to trust myself to stop checking long enough to get some rest, not just for myself but for my babies.
 My babies need the best version of me I can be.
 In my lowest moments of motherhood, I’m up against all of this.
 All while stressing over days and moments that haven’t even come and the mounds of tasks I’ve got to finish (because beyond the worrying, there’s always so much more to do).
 These are some of the most trying moments of motherhood.
 The lowest of lows.
 The sadness, the worry, the anxiety, the chaos.

 If you are in the thick of the highs and lows of your motherhood journey, take it from me: Take care of yourself.
 Go to therapy and lean on your village.
 If you don’t have a village, build one.
 Find a mom group and get lunch with a friend.
 Take a shower.
 Take a full, hot shower.
 Eat nourishing meals and drink your water.
 Schedule a massage.
 Schedule a monthly massage and get a facial.
 Or a pedicure.
 Better yet, get a full mani-pedi.
 Go to the gym or go for a walk.
 Call a loved one and spend quality time with your partner.
 Set a bedtime for yourself . . . and keep it.
 Make a to-do list, but give yourself grace.
 You’re doing everything you can.